-A Complete Guide to Preventing Periodontal Disease in Dogs
+Gum Disease in Dogs: Guide to Preventing Periodontal Disease

 When it comes to our dogs, their dental health can be easy to overlook.
-A whiff of bad dog breath might remind us once in a while, but overall, gum disease in dogs and dental disease in dogs are usually far from top-of-mind.
+A whiff of bad dog breath might remind us once in a while, but overall, gum disease in dogs and dental disease in dogs are usually far from the top of our minds.

 While they may not seem like a major risk, periodontal disease in dogs and dog gum disease can affect our dogs just like they affect us.
-Thankfully, following a simple dental care routine with our furry companions can help avoid a host of related health issues.
+Thankfully, following a simple dental care routine with our furry companions can help avoid a host of dental issues as well as help to prevent the risk of periodontal disease in dogs.

 Wondering how to protect your dog's dental health, or how to keep up with your dog's dental care without getting overwhelmed?
 We're answering common questions from dog parents and offering simple ways to help keep your dog’s lovable smile healthy for years to come.
 Let’s dive in!